vincode-io/Zavala/documentation/ArchitectureNotebook.md

 ## Dependencies

 ### [RSCore](https://github.com/Ranchero-Software/RSCore)
-Used to supplement Foundation.
+Used to supplement Apple's core frameworks like Foundation, AppKit, UIKIt, etc...
 Also used by NetNewsWire.
 Thanks Brent!

 ### [MarkdownAttributedString](https://github.com/vincode-io/MarkdownAttributedString)
 This is used for import and export of markdown strings.
 These are used in markdown file exports and OPML imports and exports.
 Thanks CHOCK!